 ANSI has adopted the Open Virtualization Format or OVF specification for distribution of software applications for use on virtual machines.
 This standard, INCITS 469, was published in 2010.

 However, most cloud computing services and application developers are looking to ISO standards or standards in work by business groups instead of national standards organizations like ANSI International.

 Many ISO standards like the ISO 27000 series should be met by cloud service providers.
 ISO 29361 addresses the basic profile necessary for web services inter-operability, often used by cloud service providers.

 Other standards, like ISO 19770 for software asset management, are assumed to apply to installed software applications as well as SaaS.
 IT security on the cloud faces many challenges, such as the reliance on hypervisors and multi-tenancy.
-ISO standard 27017 specifically addresses cloud security; this standard was published in 2015.
+ISO standard 27017 specifically addresses cloud security.

 Existing ISO IT security standards came from the IEC, but new standards are being developed by business groups comprised of users and cloud service providers.
 The ISO Joint Technical Committee 1, Subcommittee 38, is focused on creating standards for distributed application platforms and services, so we will eventually see ISO standards specifically for cloud computing.